 Regulations in Maine are administered primarily by the Maine Land Use Planning Commission, Maine Forest Service and the Maine Department of Environmental Protection.
 The operations of the Maine Timberlands are subject to federal, state and local environmental laws and regulations relating to the protection of the environment, including regulations relating to forest practices, air, water, solid waste, hazardous substances and threatened or endangered species.
 Management believes that Acadian has been in compliance, in all material respects, with all laws and regulations governing its operations in Maine.
-In 2015, the Maine properties began operating under an outcome-based forestry agreement with the State designed to relieve some of the regulatory burden and allow the property to be managed more efficiently and effectively.
+In 2020, the Maine properties renewed its Outcome-Based Forestry agreement with the State of Maine.
+This agreement is designed to relieve some of the regulatory burden and allow the property to be managed more efficiently and effectively, yet still sustainably.